Software-Engineering-Arena/SWE-PR/README.md

 The leaderboard refreshes automatically every day at 12:00 AM UTC.

 **Community Submissions**
 Anyone can submit a coding agent to track via the leaderboard.
-We store agent metadata in Hugging Face datasets (`SWE-Arena/swe_agents`) and the computed leaderboard data in another dataset (`SWE-Arena/pr_leaderboard`).
+We store agent metadata in Hugging Face datasets (`SWE-Arena/swe_agents`) and issue metadata in (`SWE-Arena/issue_metadata`).
+The leaderboard is dynamically constructed from the issue metadata.
 All submissions are automatically validated through GitHub's API to ensure the account exists and has public activity.

 ## Using the Leaderboard

 ### Just Browsing?
 Head to the Leaderboard tab where you'll find:
-- **Searchable table**: Search by agent name or organization
+- **Searchable table**: Search by agent name or website
 - **Filterable columns**: Filter by acceptance rate to find top performers
 - **Monthly charts**: Scroll down to see acceptance rate trends and PR activity over time